2024/2025

 Prerequisites for participating in the exam: compulsory activities

 13. Besides the examinations listed in section 5, which are included in the final grade point average, on some courses there are one or more compulsory activities.
 That means that as part of the teaching, one or more written assignments must be submitted and/or one or more oral presentations or other compulsory activities must be carried out.
-In order for students to participate in the final examination of the course in question, it is a condition that, within a set deadline, the required number of compulsory activities have been submitted/carried out and have been approved by the teacher.
-What is evaluated is the student’s effort; i.e. whether the student has made a try at solving/answering the assignment or has participated in the activity.
+For students to participate in the final examination of the course in question, it is a condition that, within a set deadline, the required number of compulsory activities have been submitted/carried out and have been approved by the teacher.
+What is evaluated is the student’s effort, i.e. whether the student has made a try at solving/answering the assignment or has participated in the activity.
 A blank or irrelevant submission is not regarded as having participated in the activity.
 Students who do not fulfil the requirements for participating in the examination have used an examination attempt, see section 14(6).
 Further specifications regarding the number of compulsory activities, format etc. are stated in the course description of the individual course.

 (2) A student who, within the deadline determined under subsection (1), is short on having one or more activities approved as regards the required number of approved activities in the course may, to a reasonable extent, be given one or more extra assignments/participate in one or more extra activities, prior to the ordinary examination (1st examination attempt) in the final examination in the course, see however subsection (3).
 However, it is a precondition that the student has participated in all set activities, unless it can be documented that lack of submission/participation was caused by illness or similar circumstances.
 If necessary for practical reasons, a different type of activity may be decided.